andredovale/figmagic/readme.md

 Figmagic have a default `.figmagic.json`, and, to work without modifications requires that your document structure is identical to the template at <https://www.figma.com/file/${new-url}>.

-But, if you need to exted and modify the default settings, create a file named `.figmagic.json` in the same level where you are using the cli command `figmagic`.
+But, if you need to extend and modify the default settings, create a file named `.figmagic.json` in the same level where you are using the cli command `figmagic`.

 Open the [.figmagic.json](.figmagic.json) to view the default values, and see the [src/types/config.ts](src/types/config.ts) to understand the structure of this file.